 An early start for a full day of travel as you continue driving north via Lephalale to Martin’s Drift Border Post where you will clear customs and enter Botswana.
 Continue through Francistown and Nata before reaching the small village of Gweta which skirts the vast Makgadikgadi Pans and is home to some of the most impressive baobab trees in the world.
 Make your way to Planet Baobab Lodge in time to stretch the legs on a guided Baobab Bush Walk and sundowner drink followed by a 3 course dinner.

-Planet Baobab, situated on the edge of Ntwetwe Pan, is your base for the next (2) nights on a full board basis and its unique ambiance, reminiscent of a traditional Botswana village, is fun and interesting.
+Planet Baobab, situated on the edge of Ntwetwe Pan, is your base for the next (3) nights on a dinner, bed and breakfast basis.
+Planet Baobab has a unique ambiance, reminiscent of a traditional Botswana village, is fun and interesting.
 This evening, enjoy a restful slumber in a comfortable and stylish Bakalanga mud hut, lovingly decorated with local artwork and complete with ensuite and private veranda.
 Along with the fabulous pool and equally refreshing ‘shebeen’ style bar, Planet Baobab offers an array of activities including guided bush walks, quad bike rides and sleepouts on the salt pans (dry season), traditional cattle post and village visits, meerkat encounters and expeditions to Nxai Pan.
 During the rainy season, the region bursts into life with birds and new vegetation and the zebra and wildebeest migration returning to the salt pans is closely followed by predators such as lion and cheetah.
 Accommodation: Planet Baobab Lodge.
 Meal plan: Dinner.

 Day 04 Gweta

 Tuck into a hearty cooked breakfast before setting out on a Traditional Village and Cattle Post visit followed by a traditional lunch.